Updated: May 30

 This does not apply to all women, of course.
 Women can also go through phycological refractory periods when they no longer seem to be interested in sex for a duration of time.
 But not much of the research is conducted on females' refractory period, so the information is limited.

 The refractory period affects the males' bodies more than females.
-The said condition can accompany a psychological effect, as well as the body gets relaxed after the orgasm, and a person does feel interested in sex for a time.
+The said condition can accompany a psychological effect, as well as the body getting relaxed after the orgasm, and a person does feel interested in sex for a time.
 The male's body can take half an hour to even days to recover from the refractory period.

 However, not all males have the same refractory period, and some have even reported not having one.
 Some males can have an orgasm without ejaculating, leading to having multiple dry orgasms and thus no refractory period.